-- “Time Travel” by using the “Pause and Picture” technique: “How am I going to feel in two hours after watching (x) hours of TV and getting nothing done?
-Why don’t I instead get started now, so that when I do turn on the Netflix, I’ll feel better and am rewarding myself.”
+- “Time travel” by using the “pause and picture” technique: “How am I going to feel in two hours after watching (x) hours of TV and getting nothing done?
+Why don’t I instead get started now, so that when I do turn on Netflix, I’ll feel better and am rewarding myself.”

 - Tie the work you need to do to your interests

 - Ex: Watch a favorite TV show while working folding laundry or doing chores

 - Remove barriers for entry to get yourself into a momentum, perhaps by starting with the most fun or easiest and link it to something you love to do

 - Create urgency and completion by making time visible

 - This is important to develop an understanding of “future awareness”